DYK? Research shows eating healthy meals can help manage anxiety and improve children’s moods.

 Below, families and educators will find various resources to help children choose healthier meal options.
 With these simple recipes, tips and activities, you will encourage children to develop healthy eating habits that will last a lifetime.

 The spring planting season is the perfect time of year to reap the benefits of a healthy lifestyle.
-For National Nutrition Month and National Garden Month, visit a local farmers market, create an arts and crafts project, read books about healthy foods, watch gardening videos, and plant a school, program, family, community veggie garden.
+For National Nutrition Month and National Garden Month, visit a local farmers market, create an arts and crafts project, read books about healthy foods and watch gardening videos.